Karine-Huang/T2I-CompBench/Readme.md

 export prompt="A bathroom with green tile and a red shower curtain" python inference.py --pretrained_model_path "${pretrained_model_path}" --prompt "${prompt}"
 ```
 **Generate images for metric calculation.** Run the inference_eval.py to generate images in the test set.
-As stated in the paper, 10 images are generated per prompt for **metric calculation**.
+As stated in the paper, 10 images are generated per prompt for **metric calculation**, and we use the fixed seed across all methods.
 You can specify the test set by changing the "from_file" parameter among {color_val.txt, shape_val.txt, texture_val.txt, spatial_val.txt, non_spatial_val.txt, complex_val.txt}.
 ```
 export from_file="../examples/dataset/color_val.txt"